maxnd/mxMarkEdit/README.md

 #### Version 1.2.9

-- The `Edit - Show current title or toto` menu item shows the title or todo item the cursor is under to at the top of the left list, after five other items if existing.
+- The `Edit - Show current title or todo` menu item shows the title or todo item the cursor is under to at the top of the left list, after five other items if existing.
 - In the presentation mode, the status bar is hidden.
 - Bugs fixing: the find next function could crash the app.